cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 A few things to note about this program:

 * A range-for loop with an initializer field prints out the values of the `std::span` parameter, outputting a separator in-between, but not after, the elements.
-The trick of reassigning the variable `sep` gets around the limitation of using `std::copy()`.
+The trick of reassigning the variable `sep` gets around this limitation of using `std::copy()`.

 * The three array-like types are initialized in `main()`.
-The size of type `std::array` is fixed at compile-time (from its optional second template parameter) and allows it to be allocated on the stack, not using any heap memory.
-(Due to the fact that `begin()` and `end()` can be used with built-in arrays there are not many cases where `std::array` is useful.)
+The size of type `std::array` is fixed at compile-time (from its optional second template parameter) and this allows it to be allocated on the stack, not using any heap memory (as for a built-in array).
+(Due to the fact that `begin()` and `end()` can be used with built-in arrays there are not very many cases where `std::array` is more useful.)

 * The commented-out call to `print_ints()` doesn't compile as there is no valid conversion from `std::initializer_list<int>` to `std::span<int>`.
 This is a possible use case for a temporary `std::array`, as in: `print_ints(array{ 9, 8, 7 ,6 });`

-Unlike `std::string_view`, `std::span` can modify its elements, although it does not "own" them.
-Also, a second type of `std::span` takes its size parameter after the type, which is also fixed at compile-time.
+Unlike `std::string_view`, `std::span` can modify its elements, even though it does not "own" them.
+Also, a second form of `std::span` takes its size parameter after the type, which is also fixed at compile-time.

 **Experiment**